Chapter Forty One III

 She wants to study them, see if they handle themselves like pros or just stand around with bad attitudes.
 Over the next few days, more photos come in, taken from a distance, then some terrific and discouraging videos.
 The guards stay with Chong from the time he leaves the house until he gets home.
-The house might not have qualified as a fortress, still, it’s surrounded by thick high walls and formidable gates, well lighted at night.
+The house might not qualify as a fortress, still, it’s surrounded by thick high walls and formidable gates, well lighted at night.
 Even if the family wasn’t a consideration, doing him there is out of the question.

 Unfortunately, the video reveals that the guards are neither sloppy nor casual.
 Despite no action, they are vigilant and on top of their game.
 They have radio monitors, earpieces and weapons.
 They didn’t stare at cute girls or get lost in thought.